perdalum/1000x1000/README.md

 # Code for my piece on the comparison of the performance of five implementations of the determinant of a matrix

-This repository contains the source code for my piece on [Re-learning something about scientific computing](https://moldrup-dalum.dk/per/output/2025-11-30--1000x1000.html) on the comparison of the performance of five implementations of the calculation of the determinant of a matrix, a.k.a. just having some fun...
+This repository contains the source code for my piece on [Re-learning something about scientific computing](https://moldrup-dalum.dk/per/output/2025-11-30--1000x1000.html) on the comparison of the performance of five implementations of the calculation of the determinant of a matrix, a.k.a. just having some fun…

 ## Installation

 The scripts utilize the following programs:

 - `wolframscript`.
-If you don\'t have a license for Wolfram products, just install the free [Wolfram Engine](https://www.wolfram.com/engine/)
+If you don't have a license for Wolfram products, just install the free [Wolfram Engine](https://www.wolfram.com/engine/)

 - [Julia](https://julialang.org/) with the `LinearAlgebra`, `DelimitedFiles`, and `Printf` packages